-

 Remand

 If a person is refused bail in Western Australia, they will be kept in prison on remand until the charges are finalised or until a court grants them bail.
-If the person is found guilty and sentenced to imprisonment, the time they have spent in prison on remand will be taken into account when their term of imprisonment is set.
+If the person is found guilty and sentenced to imprisonment, the time they have spent in prison on remand may be taken into account when their term of imprisonment is determined.

 Sentences of imprisonment

-A court can sentence an offender to imprisonment when they have been found guilty of an offence which carries a maximum penalty of imprisonment.
-Under Section 35 of the Sentencing Act, a court must provide written reasons when sentencing a person to imprisonment.
+A court can sentence an offender to imprisonment when they have been found guilty of an offence that carries a maximum penalty of imprisonment.
+Under Section 35 of the Sentencing Act, a court must provide written reasons when sentencing a person to a term of imprisonment of less than 12 months.
 These reasons must explain why no lesser sentencing option was appropriate.

 Parole